xeon123/KCNA-notes/7 Cloud-Navice Application Delivery.md

 - A **GitOps continuous delivery tool** maintained by the CNCF.
 - Uses a **pull-based synchronization** model by default (auto-sync changes from Git).
-	- It is a GitOps tool designed to ensure that the desired state of a Kubernetes cluster, as defined in a Git repository, is continuously synchronized with the actual cluster state.
+	- It is a GitOps tool designed to ensure that the **desired state of a Kubernetes cluster, as defined in a Git repository,** is continuously synchronized with the actual cluster state.
 Flux automatically applies changes to the cluster when it detects differences between the repository's configuration and the current state of the cluster.
 - Strongly integrated with the **GitOps Toolkit** for custom workflows.
+- GitOps Toolkit is a collection of specialized APIs and controllers built specifically to manage and automate the continuous delivery of Kubernetes resources in Flux.

 #### 🔧 **GitOps Toolkit Components**